tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * Our Arcade Token (ARCD)

-### 3. Students Do: Use Case Thought Experiment (15 min)
+### 3. Student Do: Use Case Thought Experiment (15 min)

-In this activity, students will break into groups of 3 - 5 people and brainstorm ways to leverage fungible and non-fungible tokens.
+In this activity, students will break into groups of three to five people and brainstorm ways to leverage fungible and non-fungible tokens.

 **Instructions:**